Eelume — the snake robot that’s a caretaker on the seabed

 Eelume changes everything.
 It’s a new type of underwater intervention vehicle with a snake-like body and underwater thrusters that can swim around subsea installations.
-After extensive development and testing, it is now to be piloted offshore at the Åsgard field in the Norwegian Sea.
+After extensive development and testing, it’s being piloted offshore at the Åsgard field in the Norwegian Sea.

 The snake-like robot Eelume is designed to live permanently underwater and carry out tasks that would normally require the use of a remote-controlled robot from the surface.

 Eelume is a disruptive technology for subsea inspection, maintenance and repair (IMR).
 Eelume vehicles are basically self-propelled robotic arms whose slender and flexible body can transit over long distances and carry out operations in confined spaces not accessible by conventional underwater vehicles.

 The vehicle is able to access places previous machines could not reach and is a cost-effective way to conduct maintenance and inspection.
 With the snake robots lying ready on the seabed, it is easier to send them to a pipeline than to send a remote-controlled robot down from the surface.

 Originally developed to search for life on Mars, SeekOps is equipped with laser sensors to help us detect methane leaks.

 This drone may look like any other flying drone, but this one can “sniff” out methane leaks using laser sensors to detect methane emissions on our production sites.